perronejon/cis106/notes/notes9/notes9.md

 #### Usage/Formula
 Used for pattern matching and data manipulation, as opposed to cut which is limited to simple text manipulation.

+Uses whitespace by default for separation between columns, can specify field delimiters using the `-F` option.

 #### Examples

 ```
+awk -F '{print $5}'
 ```
 >